pablodecm/phd_thesis/src/103_chapter_3.md

 p( n_\mathcal{C} | n, \boldsymbol{\theta}) = \textrm{Binomial}(n, \epsilon)
 \approx \textrm{Poisson}(n\epsilon)
 $$ {#eq:binomial_selection}
-where $n$ is the total number of events and the dependence on the parameters is contained in the total efficiency $\epsilon$, i.e. probability
+where $n$ is the total number of events, and the dependence on the parameters is contained in the total efficiency $\epsilon$, i.e. probability
 $\boldsymbol{x} \sim p(\boldsymbol{x}|\boldsymbol{\theta})$